 We were able to test this chat for excellent customer service.

-We were connected again with a representative for our final interaction.
+We have connected again with a representative for our final interaction.

 We wanted to know how to make our site load as quickly as possible.